Est.2010

 Industry Insights

-• Data analysts are in high demand across sectors such as finance, healthcare, retail, and entertainment (hays.net.nz, 2025) as businesses seek professionals who can interpret data to optimise operations and enhance customer experiences.
+• Data Analysts are in high demand across sectors such as finance, healthcare, retail, and entertainment (hays.net.nz) as businesses seek professionals who can interpret data to optimise operations and enhance customer experiences.

-• Data Scientist and Data Analyst roles are set to increase by 304% above the national average by 2034 with an estimated 179,826 new data jobs (CompTIA, March 2024).
+• Data Scientist and Data Analyst roles are set to increase by 304% above the national average by 2034, providing an estimated 179,826 new data jobs (CompTIA).

 • Demand for data science skills is expected to grow by over 25% yearly over the next few years globally (Data Science Council of America, December 2024).

-• Employers can’t fill roles fast enough.
-Many data job listings remain open for 40+ days compared to the national average of 28-days (LinkedIn Jobs, Australia, 2025).
+• Employers cannot fill roles fast enough.
+Many data job listings remain open for 40+ days compared to the national average of 28 days (LinkedIn Jobs, Australia).

 Vesi Togiaso, Pacific Intelligence Analyst